kheller18/data-structures-algorithms/questions/SQL.md

 55. What are ACID properties?
 Is PostgreSQL compliant with ACID?
     + ACID stands for Atomicity, Consistency, Isolation, Durability.
 They are database transaction properties which are used for guaranteeing data validity in case of errors and failures.
-      + Atomicity: This property ensures that the transaction is completed in all-or-nothing way.
+      + `Atomicity`: This property ensures that the transaction is completed in all-or-nothing way.
-      + Consistency: This ensures that updates made to the database is valid and follows rules and restrictions.
+      + `Consistency`: This ensures that updates made to the database is valid and follows rules and restrictions.
-      + Isolation: This property ensures integrity of transaction that are visible to all other transactions.
+      + `Isolation`: This property ensures integrity of transaction that are visible to all other transactions.
-      + Durability: This property ensures that the committed transactions are stored permanently in the database.
+      + `Durability`: This property ensures that the committed transactions are stored permanently in the database.
     + PostgreSQL is compliant with ACID properties.

 56. Can you explain the architecture of PostgreSQL?